neo-mashiro/MRI/lab_final/README.md

         filename = os.path.split(folder)[1] + '.pkl'
         outfile = os.path.join(out, filename)
         extract_features(opener, folder, n_features, outfile)

+def test():
+    out = os.path.join('lab_final', 'features')
+    for root, dirs, files in os.walk(out):
+        for f in files:
+            data = pd.read_pickle(os.path.join(root, f))
+            print(data)
+            print(data.shape)

 ```
 </details>

 ### Feature decoding

 In this part, we will train a model that takes in an f-MRI image slice and outputs a feature vector.
 That is, based on the visual cortical activity measured by f-MRI, we would like to decode the features of viewed images.
 Ideally, the decode feature vector should be very close to the true feature vector we extracted from VGG19, but this is challenging.
-After some research, we decide to try sparse linear regression which the authors have used in the papers: the sparse linear regression algorithm (SLR), which can automatically select important voxels for decoding by introducing sparsity into a weight estimation through Bayesian estimation of parameters with the automatic relevance determination (ARD) prior.
+There are multiple plausible approaches that may work, such as to train a small neural network where the number of parameters are limited by implementing dropout, or to build an autoencoder, but to keep it simple, I decided to use sparse linear regression which the authors have used in their papers: the sparse linear regression algorithm (SLR), which can automatically select important voxels for decoding by introducing sparsity into a weight estimation through Bayesian estimation of parameters with the automatic relevance determination (ARD) prior.

 For example, say we have 1,200 samples, both the f-MRI signals and the true features extracted from VGG19 have been squashed into a single vector, so the input `X` (f-MRI) has a shape of `(1200, n_voxel)`, and the output `Y` (features) has a shape of `(1200, n_unit)`, where `n_voxel` is the total number of voxels (on the order of 200,000 for the visual cortex region) and `n_unit` represents the 1,500 units we previously selected from the complete feature vector.
 It is clear to see that the number of features is relatively large compared to the samples we have, there are way too many parameters to estimate with very little data available.
-As a result, some vanilla versions of machine learning models such as linear regression, logistic regression and neural network would fail, but this is where SLR comes into play.
+As a result, some vanilla versions of machine learning models such as linear regression, logistic regression and neural network would probably fail, but this is where SLR comes into play.

 SLR does feature selection very much like how Lasso regression penalizes variables, the optimized solution is sparse, meaning that many coefficients at the end of the day would become 0.
 In SLR, the level of sparsity is controlled by explicitly specifying the number of voxels we want to keep, say 1,500, and it will automatically select 1,500 voxels which are most correlated to a feature unit.
 If the number is too small (highly sparse), we are at the risk of considerable feature loss, if it's too large, the model is susceptible to underfitting since we only have 1,200 samples, not to mention that the millions of parameters can easily lead the model to explode with infinite computational cost.